-SAMA RESOURCES INC. Management's discussion and analysis for year ended December 31, 2024
+Management's discussion and analysis for the first quarter ended March 31, 2025

 In the fall of 2023, Sama-CI drilled 31 holes totaling 2,487 m at the Near-Surface Yepleu target.
 Drilling was conducted using two Sama-CI owned core drill rigs.
 The target zone is sub-horizontal with a slight dip of 10 to 15 degrees toward the south-west.
 All holes were drilled vertically.
 Below are highlights for 5 holes.
 The reader is referred to the press releases dated November 14, 2023 and January 23, 2024 for additional drilling results.